 Despite living a relatively clean life, Watts did have a period in the '80s when he had a serious drug and alcohol problem.
-He attributes the spell to a midlife crisis that resulted from a feeling of panic.
-He went cold turkey after he broke his ankle in a drunken stupor.
+He attributed the spell to a midlife crisis that resulted from a feeling of panic.
+Watts went cold turkey after he broke his ankle in a drunken stupor.

 He chose the Rolling Stones' new bass player after Bill Wyman left.

-He and his wife own a horse-breeding farm.
+He and his wife owned a horse-breeding farm.

-Watts and his wife, Shirley, own a farm on which they breed Arabian horses in Devonshire, England.
-One reason that Watts isn't always thrilled with touring is that he does not like leaving the farm for long periods of time.
-The couple also have taken in a number of rescued greyhound dogs.
+Watts and his wife, Shirley, owned a farm on which they bred Arabian horses in Devonshire, England.
+One reason that Watts wasn't always thrilled with touring is that he did not like leaving the farm for long periods of time.
+The couple also took in a number of rescued greyhound dogs over the years.

 He battled throat cancer in 2004.

-In the summer of 2004, it was revealed that Watts was battling throat cancer.
-The drummer, who quit smoking when he gave up drugs and alcohol in the '80s, underwent a course of radiotherapy and thankfully the cancer has since gone into remission.
+Watts revealed a bout with throat cancer in 2004.
+He'd quit smoking when he gave up drugs and alcohol in the '80s, but nevertheless underwent a course of radiotherapy.
+The cancer later went into remission.

-Watts once punched Mick Jagger in the face for calling him 'my drummer.'
+Watts punched Mick Jagger in the face for calling him 'my drummer.'

 Richards told Esquire magazine that Jagger once pushed the mild-mannered Watts over the edge.
 Jagger, after a few drinks in a hotel, phoned Watts and asked, "Is my drummer there?"
 Watts, dressed in a full suit, knocked on Jagger's door, told him "Don't ever call me your drummer," and decked him in the face.